ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : false

-This property specifies that a message should be sent and received as a single packet without network-layer fragmentation, if possible.
+This property specifies that a message should be sent and received without network-layer fragmentation, if possible.
+It can be used to avoid network layer fragmentation when transport segmentation is prefered.

 This only takes effect when the transport uses a network layer that supports this functionality.
-When it does take effect, setting this property to true will cause the Don't Fragment bit to be set in the IP header, and attempts to send a message with this property set to a size greater than the transport's current estimate of its maximum packet size (`singularTransmissionMsgMaxLen`) will result in a `SendError`.
+When it does take effect, setting this property to true will cause the sender to avoid network-layer source frgementation.
+When using IPv4, this will result in the Don't Fragment bit being set in the IP header.

+Attempts to send a message with this property that result in a size greater than the transport's current estimate of its maximum packet size (`singularTransmissionMsgMaxLen`) can result in transport segmentation when permitted, or in a `SendError`.

+Note: noSegmentation should be used when it is desired to only send a message within a single network packet.

 #### No Segmentation {#no-transport-fragmentation}